Skip to main content

 Philosophy

-During class time the teacher acts as a facilitator to provide direct instruction, active participation, and guided practice.
+During class, the teacher acts as a facilitator to provide direct instruction, active participation, and guided practice.
 Students are often involved in hands‐on projects and cooperative learning groups during class time.
 Each class period is designed to provide students time to begin homework activities and to allow the teacher time to oversee and correct student practices.

 Purpose

-The staff, students and parents are in agreement that homework should promote responsibility, effective time management, skill practice, problem solving, and life‐long learning; allow students to access a variety of sources of information; inspire students to learn; and prepare students for college.
+The staff, students, and parents are in agreement that homework should promote responsibility, effective time management, skill practice, problem solving, and life‐long learning; allow students to access a variety of sources of information; inspire students to learn; and prepare students for college.

 Policy